Pterostylis scabra

-Pterostylis scabra, commonly known as the green-veined shell orchid, is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis scabra, commonly known as green-veined shell orchid, is a species of orchid endemic to the south-west of Western Australia.
 As with similar orchids, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves but the flowering plants lack a rosette and have a single flower with leaves on the flowering spike.
 This greenhood has a white flower with green and pale brownish-fawn stripes and a long, curved protruding labellum.
 It is found in inland areas between Kalbarri and Esperance.

 Description

 Pterostylis scabra is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of leaves lying flat on the ground, each leaf 10-40 mm long and 2-3 mm wide.
 Flowering plants have a single flower 30-40 mm long and 10-12 mm wide borne on a flowering stem 60-180 mm high.
 The flowers are white with green and pale brownish-fawn stripes.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the dorsal sepal curving forward with a short pointed tip.
 The lateral sepals are erect with a small gap between them and the galea and have thread-like ends 30-35 mm long.
 The labellum is long, narrow and down-curved, protruding prominently above the sinus between the lateral sepals.
 Flowering occurs from May to August.